destouma/env-sensing-api/README.md

 # rake db:seed
 ```

-The nginx server will listen on port 80.
+The server will listen port 8080.